kevintyj/ambient/README.md

 **[Live Demo](https://ambient-rvx.web.app/)**

 This tool is designed to generate **contrast ready** color pallets built specifically for UIUX design.
-Unlike other pallette generation tools, Ambient generates the colors **based on the primary color**.
+Unlike other palette generation tools, Ambient generates the colors **based on the primary color**.
 Hues, saturation, and relative lightness adjustments are made automatically using our algorithm.
 As ambient relies on the primary color for alternative color generation, primary colors **must be contrast compliant**.
 Ambient displays both WACG and APCA definitions of text contrast, 4.5:1(WACG) or 60Lc(APCA) is recommended for text contrast.

 #### Limitations